uwu-octane/alg_lab/README.md

 During this lab, we will investiage three techniques that can actually compute optimal solutions in reasonable time for instances of reasonable size for many problems.
 These techniques are:
 * [Constraint Programming](https://en.wikipedia.org/wiki/Constraint_programming) with [CP-SAT](https://developers.google.com/optimization/cp/cp_solver).
 A very generic technique that allows you to specify the constraints of the problem and it will try to solve it by a portfolio of techniques, especially the next mentioned two.
-* [SAT Solver](https://en.wikipedia.org/wiki/SAT_solver) that can often solve very large logical formulas, and by a clever application can also be tricked to solve optimization problems.
+* [SAT Solver](https://en.wikipedia.org/wiki/SAT_solver) that can often solve very large logical formulas, and by a clever application can also be tricked into solving optimization problems.
 * [Mixed Integer Programming](https://en.wikipedia.org/wiki/Integer_programming) that can be used to solve optimization problems expressable by integer and fractional variables and linear constraints.

 A trained algorithm engineer or operations researcher is actually able to model most combinatorial optimization problems with one of these techniques, even if they contain complex constraints or objective functions.